Wednesday, September 24, 2025

 I figured out the murderer.
 This person was on my radar for similar reasons to those which occurred to Miss Marple.
 Since every fellow passenger had suspect potential, this should have been way harder to figure out than it was.
 I consider it a middling Marple mystery, so perhaps it's a good thing it was the last.

-Finally, the fact that the coach tour carried on after a passenger's tragic accident dates this 1971 publication!
+Finally, the fact that the coach tour carried on after a passenger's tragic demise dates this 1971 publication!
 Holy Moley, my daughter who works in the travel industry confirms that if it happened in the 21st century, the rest of the tour would be cancelled as a matter of course and all the passengers refunded.

 🌟🌟🌟